mpm-tu-berlin/eflips-model/doc/index.rst

-.. eFLIPS-DB documentation master file, created by sphinx-quickstart on Mon Nov 27 16:01:20 2023.
+.. eflips-model documentation master file, created by sphinx-quickstart on Mon Nov 27 16:01:20 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to eFLIPS-DB's documentation!
+Welcome to eflips-model's documentation!
 =====================================

 .. toctree::